Documentation

 • Signals from monitoring.
 After every cycle of AI responses, the system records concrete observations: "a page showed up in answers but wasn't cited", "the page has no FAQPage markup", "an AI bot is blocked in robots.txt", "competitors have a vc.ru publication on topic X, the brand doesn't".
 Each signal is tied to real prompts, providers, and competitors with an evidence level: a specific domain, only the source class, or a candidate from the catalog of analogs

 • Materialization — site changes.
-Signals become pinpoint actions: improve an uncited page (the AI agent produces answer capsules for specific queries), generate missing Schema markup, create an llms.txt, open access to AI bots.
+Signals become pinpoint actions: improve an uncited page (the AI agent builds answer blocks for specific queries), generate missing Schema markup, create an llms.txt, open access to AI bots.
 The goal is to turn an appearance into a citation where the engines already show interest

 • Materialization — external publications.
 Here actions are tied to outlets AI already cites (media, communities, catalogs, reviews): land a mention in the right topic and, from a content plan, generate an article in the format that already works, with verified facts from the knowledge base.
-An outlet-centric approach: one outlet = one card
+One outlet — one action card

 • Validation and refresh.
 An action stays in the feed while the signal is relevant; after "Done", the next monitoring cycle checks the effect, and a publication's URL can be added to a marketing campaign to measure citations directly.
 If AI starts citing the page or mentioning the brand on a previously-losing query, the signal is confirmed; stale signals move to archive.
 For a page optimization, the recommendation returns only if the page turns up uncited again for a different prompt